kurtbartholomew/front-end-dev-knowledge/README.md

    Use roles, alt text, and tabbing copiously to make the page accessible to screen readers.
 * Talk about your preferred development environment.
- - sublime text with a number of plugins, webstorm, or vim
+ - IntelliJ, WebStorm, SublimeText3 or Vim aided by automated build and testing tools like gulp or grunt
 * Which version control systems are you familiar with?
  - git and svn
 * Can you describe your workflow when you create a web page?
- - Sketch out general layout (Sketch or Balsamiq)
  - Decide on purpose of page
+ - Decide on requirements and user stories
+ - Sketch out general layout comp (Photoshop or Sketch)
+ - Design review comp with others
- - Decide on general features like navbar, sidebars, and footer.
+ - Decide on general states of webpage and how to navigate between them
  - Decide if you need a separate mobile page or if responsive works.
- - Create general containers (navbar, sidebars, footer, main containers)
  - Choose a serif and san-serif font to use throughout the page
- - Position containers
+ - Create mockup via Sketch
+ - Design review mockup with others
+ - Once design has been cemented, move on to implementation
+ - Cement base semantic html structure
+ - Create base css for positioning
  - Put in content placeholders
+ - Write javascript as needed for interactions, data modeling and view management
+ - Write tests for service and data model layers
  - Experiment with color combinations and fonts
  - Check with users regularly to get visual and behavioral feedback
  - Structure and modularize CSS to prevent a giant mess later
  - Finalize design with users
 * If you have 5 different stylesheets, how would you best integrate them into the site?
  - Concatenate all the stylesheets and minify the result.
 Serve that
- - Move the common rules to the same stylesheet and reduce the side of the others
+ - Move the common rules to the same stylesheet and remove from the others
  - Conditionally load the necessary stylesheets with inline js if no other choices
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
  - Sprite Maps
  - JS/CSS Concatenation and Minification
  - Image Zipping
+ - Caching of assets via CDN
  - Inline JS/CSS where needed
 * How many resources will a browser download from a given domain at a time?
  - Earlier browsers like IE7 allow for 2 concurrent connections and later